On Apr, 23 2020

 Branch out beyond simply purchase-related messaging and send existing customers regular personalized content about your brand, any upcoming sales, or new product releases and keep them engaged and feeling valued.

-With a marketing automation software like Carts Guru, it’s easy to make these regular communications personally relevant for each customer.
+With a marketing automation software, it’s easy to make these regular communications personally relevant for each customer.
 E-merchants can divide their contact base into lists, defined by factors such as what country each contact is from, when they made their last purchase, or how much money they’ve spent on your site.
 You can then tailor your marketing content to each list of customers, ensuring that everyone receives a message that is relevant to them.

 This will make your customers feel valued and encourage them to return to your online store, with 80% of consumers more likely to purchase from a brand that provides a personalized experience.